-CONSERVING WATER - USING OUR MOST PRECIOUS NATURAL RESOURCE EFFICIENTLY
+CONSERVING WATER: USING OUR MOST PRECIOUS NATURAL RESOURCE EFFICIENTLY

-Although we have a sufficient water supply to meet present and future demands if managed properly, there are many reasons why it's important to conserve our most precious resource.
+Although we have a sufficient water supply to meet present and future demands if managed properly, there are many reasons why it's important to conserve water.
 Conserving water reduces the need for electricity to run our well pumps; reduces the need to construct new wells, water mains and tanks to meet increased demand; ensures that there will be an adequate supply for future generations; and ensures that there will be sufficient water pressure during peak demand periods for fighting fires.
 Conserving water also saves money.

 For these reasons, and with the New York State Department of Environmental Conservation seeking a 15% reduction in peak water use, the Suffolk County Water Authority played a key role in the Long Island Commission for Aquifer Protection’s recently-unveiled “Our Water Our Lives” drinking water conservation campaign.
 Go to ourwaterourlives.com to learn more about the campaign and take the campaign pledge to use our precious drinking water resources more judiciously.

 Here are ten easy steps to conserve water:

 1) Water Your Lawn with Smart Irrigation Controllers and Rain Sensors.
 It’s never been easier to have technology help you determine when your lawn needs to be watered Rain sensors and smart irrigation controllers make sure lawns only get watered when they actually need it, eliminating wasteful overwatering and saving you money.

 2) Water Less Often.
 Your lawn only needs an inch and a half of water per week, so if it rains, there may be no reason to water at all.
 If it doesn’t rain, go to an odd/even day watering system or other method that helps avoid the one thing everyone agrees on: lawns should not be watered every day.